Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 In your cluster, if you have 2 or more cache servers, take a subset of them out to upgrade the NCache server software on those servers.

-When taking a subset out, it’s better to have a total of 4 or more cache servers so at least 2 servers are left in the source cluster.
-But, in case your cluster doesn’t comprise of 4 or more servers, that’s okay too.
-However, in such a case, your application can face downtime if the only server aiding your application goes down.
+When taking a subset out, it's better to have a total of 4 or more cache servers, so at least 2 servers are left in the source cluster.
+However, in these cases, your application may experience downtime if the only server supporting it goes down.

-After you have successfully created a cluster comprising of all cache servers running a newer version of NCache, create a bridge between the new cluster (commonly known as target) and the older version cluster (source).
+After you have successfully created a cluster comprising all cache servers running a newer version of NCache, create a Bridge between the new cluster (commonly known as the target cache) and the older version cluster (source cache).

-To create this bridge, you can either use two dedicated servers with the older version of NCache or run bridge topology on two of the servers with a running older version of NCache.
-Use active-passive configuration of the bridge topology and wait until the target cluster is completely in-sync with the source cluster.
+To create this Bridge, you can either use two dedicated servers with the older version of NCache or run a Bridge topology on two of the servers with a running older version of NCache.
+Use an active-passive configuration of the Bridge topology and wait until the target cluster is completely in sync with the source cluster.

-On the bridge node, you need to add IPs of the target cache to populate bridge servers.
+On the Bridge node, you need to add the IPs of the target cache to populate the Bridge servers.
 You can do so through bridge.ncconf as follows:

 <configuration>